 - Resident zone parking permits are for students who reside in Beta, Epsilon, Delta, New Residence Hall, Stokes Hall, Greek Houses, and The Grove.
 During the time of zone enforcement, the Resident parking permit is only valid in Residence Halls (except Gamma), Greek, and Grove parking lots and the Beta side of Stadium Boulevard.
 The Dining Hall is also located in a Resident zone.

 - Gamma zone parking permits are for Gamma residents only.
 During the time of zone enforcement, the Gamma parking permit is only valid in the Gamma parking lot and the Gamma side of Stadium Boulevard.
 New!
 South Zone permits are now permitted to park in the Gamma Parking Lot!

 - North zone parking permits are only valid in North Chemistry, North Humanities, and the Library parking lots during the time of zone enforcement.

-- Central zone parking permits are only valid in South Chemistry, South Humanities, and the old Engineering Buildings on South Drive (Jag Success and Communications Department), Faculty Court South, Gamma lot (not on Stadium Blvd), Student Center, and the Bookstore parking lots during the time of zone enforcement.
+- Central zone parking permits are only valid in South Chemistry, South Humanities, Science Laboratory, Communications, Faculty Court South, Gamma (not on Stadium Blvd), Student Center, and the Bookstore parking lots during the time of zone enforcement.